Important Factors to Consider When Selecting a Gearbox

 How easy is the unit to install?

 STOBER makes sizing our products straightforward.
 Our products are rated for 20,000+ hours of life and we focus on keeping service factors easy to understand.
-Every product is designed to maintain the center line and toleranced within micros.
+Every product is designed to maintain the center line and toleranced within microns.

 Installation is simple.
 We use one screw that can be torqued 100%.
 Plus, tolerances on our motor plates make coupling to the motor shaft easy.
 Or, use a STOBER geared motor and eliminate installation altogether!